Web3-Pi/docs/docs/setup/single-mode/installation-monitoring.md

 The monitoring should start working approximately three minutes after the device is first switched on.

-Replace `eop-1` with your hostname that you entered during the microSD card burning process in Raspberry Pi Imager, if you used a name other than `eop-1`.
+Replace `eop-1` with your hostname that you entered during the microSD card burning process in Web3 Pi Imager, if you used a name other than `eop-1`.

 After approximately 3 minutes from powering on the device for the first time, you should see a similar page.